ECCC-MSC/open-data/docs/faq/readme_en.md

 |Other information |       |
 |Billing name and coordinates |       |

-## Are past forecasts from your numerical weather predicition models available ?
+## Are historical data forecasts from your numerical weather prediction models available ?

-Environment and Climate Change Canada does not have on online service to retrieve archived data.
+Environment and Climate Change Canada does not have an online service to retrieve archived data.

 The data retrieval service from our archive is under a [cost recovery policy](../cost-recovered/readme_en.md#archived-data-retrieval).
 We charge 99$/hour, with a minimum of 99$, to retrieve/recreate the requested data.
 The data itself is free.